google/WebFundamentals/src/content/en/updates/2014/05/A-More-Compatible-Smoother-Touch.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
 description: You and your users want mobile web apps that react and scroll smoothly to the touch.
-Developing them should be easy but, unfortunately, how mobile web browsers react to touch events during scrolling is left as an implementation detail in the [TouchEvent](http://www.w3.org/TR/touch-events/) specification.
+Developing them should be easy but, unfortunately, how mobile web browsers react to touch events during scrolling is left as an implementation detail in the [TouchEvent](https://www.w3.org/TR/touch-events/) specification.

-{# wf_updated_on: 2014-05-20 #}
+{# wf_updated_on: 2019-03-15 #}
 {# wf_published_on: 2014-05-20 #}
 {# wf_tags: news,mobile,touchevent #}
+{# wf_blink_components: N/A #}

 # A More Compatible, Smoother Touch {: .page-title }